Cavity Multimodes as an Array for High-Frequency Gravitational Waves: Multimode Structure and Antenna Patterns of the 9-Cell Cavity

 A resonant cavity supports a discrete set of electromagnetic modes characterized by mode indices, with frequency spacing determined by its geometry~\cite{hill2009electromagnetic,Navarro:2023eii,Navarro-Madrid:2025qtm}.
-A particularly important configuration is the multi-cell cavity, which consists of a chain of resonant cells coupled through irises.
-Analogous to a system of coupled oscillators, each single-cell eigenmode splits into $N$ collective modes in an $N$-cell structure, whose eigenfrequencies remain nearly degenerate and lie close to that of the corresponding single-cell cavity mode~\cite{Aune:2000gb,Belomestnykh:2006wd}.
-These modes, labeled by $a = 1, \ldots, N$, have electric-field profiles across the cells (with the cell number labeled by $j$) and relative amplitudes proportional to $\sin[(j - 1/2)a\pi/N]$, where a negative value corresponds to the opposite field direction.
-As $a$ increases, the field pattern evolves from all cells oscillating with the same orientation ($a = 1$) to neighboring cells oscillating with opposite orientations ($a = N$).
-The corresponding eigenfrequencies increase sequentially and approximately follow a cosine-shaped dispersion relation, with the frequency separation between adjacent modes set by the coupling strength through the irises~\cite{Belomestnykh:2006wd}.
+A particularly important configuration is the multi-cell cavity, consisting of a chain of resonant cells coupled through irises.
+Analogous to a system of coupled oscillators, each eigenmode of a single-cell cavity splits into $N$ collective modes in an $N$-cell structure, whose eigenfrequencies remain nearly degenerate and lie close to that of the corresponding single-cell mode~\cite{Aune:2000gb,Belomestnykh:2006wd}.

+Within this multiplet, the $a$-th collective mode ($a=1,\ldots,N$) exhibits relative electric-field amplitudes and phases across the cells such that the field in the $j$-th cell is proportional to $\sin[(j - 1/2)a\pi/N]$.
+As $a$ increases, the field configuration evolves from the fully in-phase mode, where all cells oscillate coherently ($a=1$), to modes in which neighboring cells oscillate out of phase ($a=N$).
+The corresponding eigenfrequencies increase sequentially and approximately follow a cosine-like dispersion relation, with the frequency splitting determined by the coupling strength through the irises~\cite{Belomestnykh:2006wd}.

-We take the well-established 9-cell elliptical TESLA cavity as a representative example~\cite{Aune:2000gb,Belomestnykh:2006wd}.
-This structure is widely used in superconducting accelerators, operating in the fundamental $\pi$-mode ($a=9$) at $1.3$~GHz.
-The cavity’s internal geometry corresponds to an effective volume of about $25$~L and can achieve intrinsic quality factors up to $Q_0\sim 10^{11}$ when fabricated from superconducting Niobium.
-The modes of the axisymmetric 9-cell cavity can be described by extending the single-cell eigenmode basis into 9 coupled copies.
+In this work, we adopt the well-established 9-cell elliptical TESLA cavity as a representative benchmark configuration~\cite{Aune:2000gb,Belomestnykh:2006wd}.
+This structure is widely used in superconducting accelerators, operating in the fundamental $\pi$ mode ($a=9$) at $1.3$~GHz.
+The cavity geometry corresponds to an effective volume of approximately $25$~L and can achieve intrinsic quality factors up to $Q_0\sim10^{11}$ when fabricated from superconducting niobium.
+In practice, however, operation in the presence of a strong background magnetic field is expected to significantly reduce the achievable quality factor.